ccallawa/alyvix_doc/test_case_building.rst

 .. rst-class:: bignums-xl

-#. **Alyvix Designer:**  Define individual *test case objects* to be dynamically matched with
+#. **Alyvix Designer:**  Define individual *test case objects* to be dynamically matched against
-   visual components of your app's interface, and assign interactive actions that are carried out when they are detected
+   the visual components of your app's interface, and assign GUI actions that are carried out when they are detected
 #. **Alyvix Selector:**  Easily manipulate (inspect, copy, edit, delete) test case objects created
    with Designer, as well as view, filter and sort their properties
 #. **Alyvix Editor:**  Create scripts using test case objects (execution, conditionals, and loops)